NamamiShanker/namamishanker.github.io/content/posts/f2py_tests.md

 ### Current status

-F2PY has not had any major releases since 2009 as it is feature complete for Fortran 77.
-If you browse its [codebase in the current state](https://github.com/numpy/numpy/tree/eecd16210ffb487d4e862c71e86cc6f88f2e9aa2/numpy/f2py), you may find it a bit difficult to read, understand and contribute to.
+F2PY's codebase is a bit older than the rest of Numpy.
+It has not had any major releases since 2009 ever since it became feature complete for Fortran 77.
+Beginners browsing its [codebase in the current state](https://github.com/numpy/numpy/tree/eecd16210ffb487d4e862c71e86cc6f88f2e9aa2/numpy/f2py) mightfind it a bit difficult to read, understand and contribute to.
 Recently, efforts have been made to modernise its CLI and backend compilation process.
 The F2PY you will get to use will be a more user-friendly and faster CLI.

 ### Codebase